-Suspension is not a sanction in itself and does not represent any prejudgement of the outcome of the process.
+Suspension is not imposed as a sanction in itself and does not represent any prejudgment of the outcome of the process.

-Suspension should only be initiated after careful consideration and where all other alternatives have been explored - such as arranging a period of authorised absence or temporary change in duties or place of work.
+Suspension should only be initiated after careful consideration and where all other alternatives have been explored, such as a temporary change in duties or place of work.